Kilcoo beat Burren to extend Down reign

 Meeting four-time champions Ramor in the decider for the first time, Gowna started strongly to lead 0-3 to 0-1 after six minutes before the Virginia men edged ahead by knocking over four scores without reply, three of which came from James Brady.

-Despite Adam O'Connell's 29th-minute black card, Ramor held a one-point lead at the break which they doubled courtesy of another James Brady free.
+Despite Adam O'Connell's 29th-minute black card, Ramor held a one-point lead at the break which they doubled after the restart courtesy of another James Brady free.

-After Mark Magee clipped over for Gowna, they squandered a goal chance when Conor Brady was denied by Ramor goalkeeper Liam Brady.
+After Mark Magee clipped over for Gowna - who last won the title in 2002 - they squandered a goal chance when Conor Brady was denied by Ramor goalkeeper Liam Brady.

 Ramor captain Ado Cole nudged his side into a 0-10 to 0-9 lead with five minutes left only for Ryan Donohoe to draw Gowna level and force a replay, the details of which are yet to be revealed by the Cavan county board.